saurin16/RAG-basic-to-advance/README.md

 ---

 ##
-- Athina AI thank you for this amazing rag cookbook
+- Athina AI thank you for this amazing rag cookbook It was great learning from the cookbook have given my personal touch to it